TeseoLou/codoku/README.md

 🟣 Low Importance & Low Feasibility
 Features such as **Progress Tracking Dashboards**, **Puzzle Score Saving**, **Audio/Video Instructions**, and **Puzzle PDF Exporting** were ranked lowest in priority.
 These additions offer niche or future-facing value but would require significantly more work to implement (e.g., local storage, printing logic, or media handling).
 As such, they are considered stretch goals and not part of the initial MVP.

-This analysis helped keep development focused and realistic, ensuring that Codoku delivered its essential features (a clean, cognitive, and user-friendly puzzle experience) while reserving room for enhancement once the foundational elements were in place.
+This analysis helped keep development focused and realistic, ensuring that **Codoku** delivered its essential features (a clean, cognitive, and user-friendly puzzle experience) while reserving room for enhancement once the foundational elements were in place.

 ## **2.2.
 Scope**

 In UX design, the Scope Plane defines the specific features and content that a product needs in order to meet its strategic aims.
-While the Strategy Plane outlined the purpose of Codoku and the audiences it serves, the Scope Plane clarified what the application must include to deliver on those goals.
+While the Strategy Plane outlined the purpose of **Codoku** and the audiences it serves, the Scope Plane clarified what the application must include to deliver on those goals.

-For Codoku, this phase was critical in determining the game’s core functionality and content structure.
+For **Codoku**, this phase was critical in determining the game’s core functionality and content structure.
 It helped translate the broader vision of creating an accessible, mentally stimulating puzzle game into clear, actionable requirements.
 The features identified through emerging components, user stories, and demographic analysis provided a foundation for prioritizing what needed to be built.

 This process ensured that development remained tightly focused on what mattered most to users, such as usability, interactivity, and cross-device support, while setting aside lower-priority features for future iterations.

 ### **2.2.1.
 Deriving Requirements**

-The feature planning and UX analysis clearly highlighted which components were essential for Codoku to provide value to users and meet its project goals.
+The feature planning and UX analysis clearly highlighted which components were essential for **Codoku** to provide value to users and meet its project goals.
 These insights allowed requirements to be organized into three categories based on their priority and impact: **must-have**, **should-have**, and **could-have** features.

 This structured breakdown helped ensure that development stayed focused on delivering a usable, engaging, and scalable Sudoku experience — while leaving room for future improvements once the core functionality was in place.